armincosta/CryptoTraderAIHelperTool/README.md

 # How it Works

-The Toolset provides to run a set of operations (MODEs) that allow to trade of a particular crypto token (BUYs and SELLs), in semi-automatic way by executing the program with defined parameters.
+The Toolset allows to run a set of operations (MODEs) to trade of a particular crypto token (BUYs and SELLs), in semi-automatic way by executing the program with user defined parameters.

 When a trade operation is executed (i.e. BUYNOW), the token price is monitored continuously at a given time interval defined by the user (i.e each second).
 Immediately after the BUY operation is executed, a user defined STOP LIMIT SELL order is set and incremented or decremented automatically according to a configurable threshold value expressed in percentage (%), that is relative to the price level.